lazynpm/sockhttp/README.md

 # SockHTTP

-This package enables you to create simple REST API without use of any other library.
+This package enables you to create simple secure REST API